 Skunks have the habit of making a home out of the spaces underneath your porch or deck, in crawl spaces, basement, garage, and sheds.
-That space will be their nest and they will keep their young there around spring or early summer, from May to July.
+That space will be their nest, and they will keep their young there around spring or early summer, from May to July.

 What is the best fence to keep skunks out?

 The sturdier the fence, the better.
-A solid metal perimeter fence that is at least 2 feet tall should do the trick.
-The long nails of the skunk won’t be able to penetrate the smooth surface of the metal so they will have a hard time getting a grip.
+A solid metal perimeter fence at least 2 feet tall should do the trick.
+The long nails of the skunk won’t be able to penetrate the smooth surface of the metal, so they will have a hard time getting a grip.
 Though it may be more costly than a conventional wooden fence, it’s worth the investment if you want to stop certain wild animals from gaining access to your property.

 Are skunks dangerous?